JumpingKangaroo/baseball-savant-video-downloader/README.md

 ### Baseball Savant Video Downloader

 This is a scraper for ruby to automatically download the videos in a search on baseball savant.
 It gets the last pitch of every at bat for a given player in the given date range.
+The videos will get concatenated into one "out.mp4".
 This requires ruby and youtube-dl to be installed.
 As of now, it requires linux because the downloader uses a bash script.

 To run, do: